 Using Lightroom’s Folders Panel:

 - Before you can move things around, you need to be able to see your folder hierarchy.
-For example, if you can’t see that your 2011 folder lives within Pictures, right-click on 2011 and choose Add Parent folder, to reveal Pictures.
+For example, if you can’t see that your 2011 folder lives within Pictures, right-click on 2011 and choose Add Parent Folder (Show Parent Folder in Lightroom 4+), to reveal Pictures.

 - To move a folder into a different folder, drag it and drop it on top of the folder you want to move it into.